-We conducted our audit in accordance with International Standards on Auditing (New Zealand) ('ISAs (NZ)').
+We conducted our audit in accordance with International Standards on Auditing (New Zealand) ("ISAs (NZ)").
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-We are independent of the Company and Group in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (Including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) ('IESBA Code'), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the Company and Group in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (Including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) ("IESBA Code"), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.

-Our responsibilities under ISAs (NZ) are further described in the Auditor's responsibilities for the audit of the company and group financial statements section of our report.
+Our responsibilities under ISAs (NZ) are further described in the Auditor's responsibilities for the audit of the Company and Group financial statements section of our report.

-Our firm has also provided other services to the Company and Group in relation to regulatory assurance services and agreed upon procedures engagements over profit share calculations.
+Our firm has also provided other services to the Company and Group in relation to regulatory assurance services.
 Subject to certain restrictions, partners and employees of our firm may also deal with the Company and Group on normal terms within the ordinary course of trading activities of the business of the Company and Group.
 These matters have not impaired our independence as auditor of the Company and Group.
 The firm has no other relationship with, or interest in, the Company and Group.

-Key audit matters
+E Key audit matters

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the Company and Group in the current period.
-We summarise below those matters and our key audit procedures to address those matters in order that the shareholder as a body may better understand the process by which we arrived at our audit opinion.
-Our procedures were undertaken in the context of and solely for the purpose of our statutory audit opinion on the Company and Group financial statements as a whole and we do not express discrete opinions on separate elements of the Company and Group financial statements.
+We summarise below those matters and our key audit procedures to address those matters in order that the Shareholder as a body may better understand the process by which we arrived at our audit opinion.